FinickySpider/Obsidian-Copy-as-Plaintext/README.md

 ### Community

-- Look for Copy As PlainText in Obsidian’s Community Plugins browser once accepted.
+- Search for 'Copy As PlainText' in Obsidian’s Community Plugins browser.

 <details>
 <summary>Manual Installation - Click to expand</summary>